is-it-ayush/j1407b/architecture/protocol.md

 ### J1047b Message Protocol

+- Message = Serialize(Header) + Serialize(Body) where Header = Type + Command + Length (41 bytes) & Body = Serialize(Any)
 - The protocol is binary and is serialized & deserialized by the `rust-fr` library.
 - It's a simple request-response protocol.
 - It is defined in the `comms` module in the `shared` crate.
-- The serialized header is concatenated with the serilized body and sent as a single message.
-It's the daemon's job to separate the header from the body & deserialize it.
+- It's the daemon's job to separate the header from the body & deserialize it.
 Then read the body with the given header information & perform the required action.

 ```bnf
 <message> ::= <header> <body>